shawnbmason/git-project/README.md

 > This is a update to this file

-> My small little change
+> My small little change that I have made